Sometimes you may notice that, according to Android built-in statistics, AdGuard consumes a lot of traffic and/or battery resource.

-Adguard, as expected, at the top of the chart.
-This is generally typical for smartphones (and not at all for tablets without 3G, since WiFi is much less 'costly' from the battery consumption point of view).
+AdGuard, as expected, is at the top of the chart.
+This is generally typical for smartphones (and not at all for tablets without 4G, since WiFi is much less 'costly' in terms of battery consumption).

 First, let us lay down a little bit of theory and links with necessary data.

-Android derives traffic consumption judging on so-called Power Profile, whcih is given by every manufacturer: https://source.android.com/devices/tech/power/values.html
+Android derives traffic consumption judging on so-called Power Profile, which is given by every manufacturer: https://source.android.com/devices/tech/power/values.html

 For example, from the table above:

 wifi.active= 31mA additional consumption in mAh caused by WiFi data exchange.